-This VIMP has been prepared by MACH Energy to satisfy the requirements under Development Consent DA 92/97 and specifically Condition 47, Schedule 3.
+This VIMP has been prepared by MACH Energy to satisfy the requirements of Schedule 3, Condition 47 of Development Consent DA 92/97 (prior to its surrender) and Part B, Condition B77 of Development Consent SSD 10418.

 The VIMP applies to all employees and contractors at the MPO and covers all areas within the MPO boundary.
-The VIMP applies to the life of the MPO, including (but not limited to) the period of mining operations specified in Development Consent DA 92/97 (as modified), which currently permits mining until 22 December 2026.
-As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the VIMP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the NSW Department of Planning and the Environment [DPE], or the NSW Resources Regulator) have been carried out satisfactorily.
+The VIMP applies to the life of the MPO, including (but not limited to) the period of mining operations specified in Development Consent SSD 10418, which currently permits mining until 22 December 2048 and Development Consent DA 92/97 (prior to its surrender).
+As required by Part A, Condition A5 of Development Consent SSD 10418, the VIMP will continue to apply (excluding mining operations) beyond 22 December 2048, as required, until the rehabilitation and any additional undertakings (required by the Planning Secretary of the DPHI, or the NSW Resources Regulator) have been carried out satisfactorily.